Séjours au ski à Saint Lary Soulan

 Station de ski de Saint Lary Soulan

-Set in the Aure Valley in the French Pyrenees, Saint-Lary-Soulan is a proper Pyrenean village with deep roots and a warm, lively character.
-The village itself sits at 830m, but a quick eight-minute gondola ride takes you up to the ski area at Pla d'Adet (1,700m), where 100km of pistes spread across three distinct sectors up to 2,515m.
-It's one of the largest ski areas in the Pyrenees, and the mix of traditional village life with modern lift infrastructure gives it a feel that's hard to find elsewhere in the range.
+Set in France's Aure Valley, just 20km from the Spanish border, Saint-Lary-Soulan is a proper Pyrenean village with deep roots and a warm, lively character.
+The village sits at 830m on a route used by merchants for centuries, and the whole Aure Valley holds the designation \"Country of Art and History\" for its beautifully preserved baroque churches and stone farmhouses.
+An eight-minute gondola ride connects the village to the ski area at Pla d'Adet (1,700m), where 100km of pistes spread across three distinct sectors up to 2,515m, making this the largest ski area in the Pyrenees.

 Infos station Saint Lary Soulan